QR Code Business Cards for iPhone: Share Contacts Fast

 | Impression | Classic, but often feels old-fashioned | Modern, professional, and sustainable |

-The difference is obvious: a digital business card is not just a copy of the paper version.
-It is a real improvement.
-It optimizes the most important moment in networking, the first contact exchange, and helps you stay in the other person's memory for the right reasons.
+A digital business card isn't just a copy of the paper version.
+It's a real improvement.
+It optimizes the most important moment in networking, the first contact, and helps you stay in the other person's memory for the right reasons.

 Create your own QR code business card in minutes

 Creating a digital business card is surprisingly simple.
-You do not need technical expertise or special software.
-You only need a few minutes and a clear idea of which contact details you want to share.
-The whole process is designed to be quick and straightforward.
+You don't need technical expertise or special software, just a few minutes and a clear idea of which details you want to share.

-The key to a useful digital card is choosing information intentionally.
+The key is choosing your information intentionally.
 Less is often more.
-Focus on the details that matter for a strong professional first impression.
+Focus on what matters for a strong professional first impression.

 What information belongs on the card?